Comprehensive guide

 Claude Code offers over a dozen slash commands that drive your session without leaving the terminal.
 From /init to bootstrap a project to /compact to free up the context window, this guide details each command with concrete examples to master the command-line tool.

 The essential slash commands in Claude Code are the primary interaction mechanism between the developer and the AI agent directly from the terminal.
-Claude Code (version 1.0.x, running on the Claude Sonnet 4.5 model) exposes 13 native slash commands covering configuration, context management, debugging, and persistent memory.
+Claude Code exposes dozens of native slash commands covering configuration, context management, debugging, and persistent memory.

-these commands reduce the number of keystrokes needed to drive an agentic session by 40% compared to natural language input.
+These commands are the fastest way to drive an agentic session compared to natural language input.

 How to list and discover all available slash commands?